 Vasa vasorum, small vessels within the walls of larger arteries and veins, play a crucial role in vessel health and disease, especially those related to our cardiovascular system.
 Here is a detailed breakdown of the importance of vasa vasorum in health and disease:

 In atherosclerosis, plaques build up in the walls of arteries.
-Researchers believe that abnormal growth or expansion of vasa vasorum could be linked to the progression of these plaques.
+Abnormal proliferation and neovascularization of vasa vasorum are associated with plaque inflammation, intraplaque haemorrhage, and plaque instability in atherosclerosis.
 When these tiny vessels grow too big or become damaged, they may allow inflammatory cells into the vessel wall and worsen the condition.

 An aneurysm is a weak spot in a blood vessel wall that can bulge or even burst.
 Some studies suggest that impaired vasa vasorum function can lead to vessel wall thinning and loss of strength, contributing to the development of an aneurysm.